US slashes Russia trade status, bans its alcohol and seafood

 Biden's changes on Russia's trade status come as bipartisan pressure has been building in Washington to revoke what is formally known as "permanent normal trade relations" with Russia.
 Ukrainian President Volodymyr Zelenskyy pressed the U.S. and allies to take the action against Russia in remarks to Congress over the weekend.
 It follows days after the Biden moved to ban imports of Russian oil and gas products.

+House Speaker Nancy Pelosi, D-Calif., said lawmakers would pass legislation to formalize the trade downgrade.

+“Putin’s premeditated, unprovoked war is an attack on the Ukrainian people and an attack on democracy — and the House remains steadfast in our commitment to partnering with President Biden and our allies to level swift, severe punishment and stand with the Ukrainian people,” she said.

-This week's moves are the latest for the sanctions that have crippled the Russian economy and a sign that the U.S. and its allies will continue to use their financial heft to retaliate against Russian President Vladimir Putin.
+This week's moves are the latest in a series of sanctions aimed at crippling the Russian economy and a sign that the U.S. and its allies will continue to use their financial heft to retaliate against Russian President Vladimir Putin.
 The other measures include the freezing of central bank assets, limits on exports and sanctions against Russian oligarchs and their families.
 These financial tools have led to the Russian ruble losing 76% of its value against the U.S. dollar over the past month, which has caused destructive inflation that could erode Putin’s ability to wage a prolonged war in Ukraine.

-Biden, after initially slow-walking congressional attempts to take the trade action against Russia, was embracing lawmakers' efforts to do just that on Friday.

-The earlier sanctions on imports of Russian oil, gas and coal cut off about 60% of U.S. imports from the country.

 Most favored nation status has been a baseline for global trade, ensuring that countries within the World Trade Organization are treated similarly.
 Some countries in the WTO have special privileges due to their status as developing economies.
 Russia would join the ranks of Cuba and North Korea by not having MFN status from the U.S.